Hedge funds take bets against core euro zone bonds

 RISKS

-Funds are also shorting government bonds or using credit default swaps (CDS) as a way of protecting their existing positions from further big moves in markets.
+Funds are also shorting government bonds or using credit default swaps CDS.L as a way of protecting their existing positions from further big moves in markets.

 Graham Neilson, chief investment strategist at credit hedge fund firm Cairn Capital, which has $20.3 billion in assets under management and advice across its business, is using Spanish CDS to hedge positions in Spanish corporate bonds when he thinks the risks surrounding Spain are higher.